 Follow the people, companies or groups that grab your attention and even view conversation bits, pictures, and videos directly on one single space.
 What’s more, this widely-used service can be procured in over 20 languages and even has individual apps for iPhone, iPad, BlackBerry, Android and Windows 7.

 8 – Weebly:

-> If the creator of Weebly is to be believed, building a website has never been easier when you opt for this particular service.
-A professional site can be fashioned by simply dragging and dropping content elements like photos, text, videos and maps into the desired places.
-And you needn’t worry with any software installments or upgrades.
+If the creator of Weebly is to be believed, building a website has never been easier when you opt for this particular service.
+A professional site can be fashioned by simply dragging and dropping content elements like photos, text, videos, and maps into the desired places.
+And you needn’t worry about any software installments or upgrades.

-> There are more than 100 professionally designed themes to exploit here.
+There are more than 100 professionally designed themes to exploit here.
 You can also proudly display all your beautiful pictures through photo galleries and slideshows.
 Keep a close watch on data and traffic patterns to know how many internet surfers visited your site and what topics piqued their interest.
 And once you’ve downloaded the iPhone app, you can check your stats as well as respond to comments while riding the bus or waiting at the airport terminal.

 Founded in early 2007, the microblogging platform known as Tumblr allows you to virtually upload and share multimedia and other content with others.
 However, given the extensive list of sites like Tumblr, this gem isn’t the only delight on the block.
 Well, those looking for other formidable options can pick out any of the aforementioned ones.
 And once you’ve zeroed in on a few names of your choice, do tell us about them by leaving your comments in the box below.